atsai24/Time-for-Tennis/README.md

 In this analysis, I attempt to quantify some of the psychological factors of Tennis, by exploring a dateset of measured times after the end of a point and before the next serve in the 2015 French Open.

  ## Data
  The Data was collected by Carl Bialik from FiveThirtyEight for his [analysis](https://fivethirtyeight.com/features/why-some-tennis-matches-take-forever/) of why some tennis matches take so long.
 Using a stopwatch, he measured the time it took for 15 players to serve in the 2015 French Open.
+The dataset contains 120 entries in total.

  Original Dataset: